bala290498/shark-creative-agency/README.md

 ## Customization

-- Update company information in footer and contact page
+- Update company information in footer and contact us page
 - Modify colors in `tailwind.config.js`
 - Add your own images and assets
 - Customize metadata in each page's metadata export